pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.oscStream"></a>

 ### bcijs.oscStream
-Listen for messages over OSC
+Listen for messages over OSC<p>This method is exclusive to Node.js</p>

 **Kind**: static class of [<code>bcijs</code>](#module_bcijs)